peterbrittain/asciimatics/doc/source/animation.rst

 order, or stop playing if the user exits by pressing 'q' (assuming you use the default key handling).

-If you cannot allow asciimatics to schedule each frame itself, e.g. because you are using an asynchronous framework of your own like gevent or twisted, you can use :py:meth:`.set_scenes` to set up your scenes and :py:meth:`.draw_next_frame` (every 1/20 of a second) to draw the next frame.

 Sprites and Paths
 -----------------
 A :py:obj:`.Sprite` is a special Effect designed to move some rendered text